 What is Accountability?

-Being accountable means being responsible & answerable.
-Accountability means not simply acting according to feelings, wants and desires but basing actions on what we believe is honorable and truthful.
+Being accountable means being responsible and answerable.
+Accountability means basing actions on what we believe is honorable and truthful and not simply acting according to feelings, wants, and desires.

 Accountability and Balance

-Accountability to God and to other Christians exists as a Biblical principle (see Galatians 6:1-5, Luke 17:3, James 5:16, Romans 14:12 & Hebrews 4:13.)
+Accountability to God and to other Christians exists as a Biblical principle (Galatians 6:1-5; Luke 17:3; James 5:16; Romans 14:12; Hebrews 4:13.)
 It also serves to strengthen us in ways we could not discover on our own.

 Accountability provides a source of wisdom for the adjustments needed to maintain balance and keep from toppling over under the pressure and stress of our overloaded and drama-filled lives.
-Simply put, allowing accountability to function properly makes balance easier to maintain.
+Allowing accountability to function properly makes balance easier to maintain.
 When I neglect and/or ignore accountability, my life quickly becomes unstable.

 - Encourages us.
 (1 Thessalonians 5:11) Accountability helps us know what we’re doing right and gives direction for decisions.
 It also helps us know we’re not alone in our struggles.